quat1024/incorporeal-2-forge/README.md

 ## Things left to port

-* natural redstone circuitry from redstone root plants
+* that thing where you can plant redstone roots
 * frame screw

 ## Things that have been ported